idiap/facereclib/docs/experiments.rst

 * ``--score-sub-directory``

-In this case, no feature or model is recomputed (unless you use the ``--force`` option), but only new scores are calculated.
+In this case, no feature or model is recomputed (unless you use the ``--force`` option), but only new scores are computed.

 Database-dependent arguments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Many databases define several protocols that can be executed.
 For example, the GBU database provides the three protocols ``'Good'``, ``'Bad'``, ``'Ugly'``.
-Usually, the configuration file, e.g., `facereclib.configurations.databases.gbu.py <File:../facereclib/configurations/databases/gbu.py>`_ contains only one protocol.
+Usually, the configuration file, e.g., `facereclib.configurations.databases.gbu <File:../facereclib/configurations/databases/gbu.py>`_ contains only one protocol.
 To change the protocol, you can either modify the configuration file, or simply use the option:

 * ``--protocol``